michaeldiazh/thoughtly-ticket-booking/README.md

 The backend is completely stateless - no server-side session storage.
 This design enables horizontal scaling, as any instance can handle any request without needing to share session state.

+## Trade-offs

+### Database Query Method: `query()` vs `execute()`

+**Choice**: We use `mysql2`'s `query()` method instead of `execute()`.

+**Trade-off**:
+- **Pros**: `query()` handles dynamic `IN` clauses with arrays more naturally, making query builders more flexible for filtering
+- **Cons**: Slightly less strict parameterization compared to `execute()`, though we still use parameterized queries for security

+**Rationale**: The flexibility for dynamic filtering (e.g., `WHERE id IN (?)` with arrays) outweighs the minor security difference, as we still use parameterized queries.

+### Transaction Isolation: READ COMMITTED

+**Choice**: Transactions use `READ COMMITTED` isolation level.

+**Trade-off**:
+- **Pros**: Allows transactions to see committed changes immediately, reducing lock contention and improving concurrency
+- **Cons**: Slightly weaker consistency guarantees compared to `REPEATABLE READ` or `SERIALIZABLE`

+**Rationale**: For our booking system, we need to see the latest `remaining` count to prevent over-booking. `READ COMMITTED` with row-level locking provides the right balance of consistency and performance.

+### Frontend Navigation: State-based vs React Router

+**Choice**: State-based navigation using React state instead of React Router.

+**Trade-off**:
+- **Pros**: No external dependency, simpler setup, smaller bundle size
+- **Cons**: Manual state management, no URL-based navigation, browser back/forward doesn't work

+**Rationale**: For a simple application with a linear flow (welcome → events → detail → confirmation), state-based navigation is sufficient and keeps the stack minimal.

+### Validation: Zod Runtime Validation

+**Choice**: Zod for runtime validation with TypeScript type inference.

+**Trade-off**:
+- **Pros**: Type safety from schema to runtime, rich error messages, single source of truth
+- **Cons**: Runtime overhead for validation, additional dependency

+**Rationale**: The type safety and validation benefits outweigh the minimal runtime cost, especially for API input validation where correctness is critical.

+### Concurrency Control: Database Transactions vs Application-Level Locking

+**Choice**: Database transactions with row-level locking for double-booking prevention.

+**Trade-off**:
+- **Pros**: Simple, reliable, leverages database ACID guarantees, no need for distributed locking
+- **Cons**: Database becomes a potential bottleneck under extreme load, requires careful transaction design

+**Rationale**: For a single-database system, transaction-based locking is the most reliable approach.
+To scale writes, you'd need distributed locking (e.g., Redis) or database clustering, which adds complexity.
+For this system's scale, single-database transactions are sufficient.

+### Architecture: Feature-Based vs Layer-Based

+**Choice**: Feature-based organization over traditional layer-based (controllers/, services/, models/).

+**Trade-off**:
+- **Pros**: Better discoverability, easier to scale features independently, clearer ownership
+- **Cons**: Potential for code duplication across features, less obvious shared patterns

+**Rationale**: For a multi-feature system, feature-based organization makes it easier to understand and maintain.
+Shared utilities in `src/shared/` prevent unnecessary duplication.

 ## License

 ISC